 Xuguang (a.k.a.
 Simon) Sheng is an Assistant Professor of Economics at American University.
 His research interests include econometric theory, applied econometrics, empirical macroeconomics, economic and financial forecasting.
 He has published in Jou...
 [More]

 Professor Sonenshine’s research and teaching interests include antitrust, mergers and acquisitions, international trade and finance, and economic history.

-Professor Starr's research interests are consumption, saving, wealth, healthcare, antitrust, macroeconomics, monetary policy, and social economics.
+Professor Starr's research interests are consumption, saving, wealth, healthcare spending, healthcare antitrust, pharmaceuticals, markets for healthcare services, monetary policy, macroeconomics, and social economics.